Cinque Ports Volunteers

 The demands of the Peninsular War necessitated the drafting of militiamen into the regular army and the establishment of a new local militia, primarily for home defence.
 The Local Militia Act of 1808 created a new reserve force intended to replace the volunteers and in 1810 the Earl of Liverpool, who had succeeded Pitt as Lord Warden, established the Cinque Ports Regiment of Local Militia.

 With the end of the Peninsular War in 1814 and the eventual defeat of Napoleon in 1815, the need for a reserve force ceased.
-The volunteers were disbanded in 1814 and the local militia were disembodied in 1816.
+The volunteers were disbanded in 1814 and the local militia was disembodied in 1816.

 Cinque Ports Volunteers on Martello24 gun platform